weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 > - Content structure and sections
 > - Branding and visual design
 > - Personalization rules and scoring
-> - Compliance policies and disclosures
+> - Compliance policies and disclosures (through the compliance dashboard)
+> - Risk thresholds and review routing rules
+> - Prohibited terms and content restrictions
 >
-> The platform is designed to be configurable to match your firm's voice and requirements."
+> The platform is designed to be configurable to match your firm's voice and requirements.
+The compliance dashboard gives you full control over policy configuration without requiring code changes."

 ---